Global and European temperature

 Global and European average time series for monthly temperature

-In the original source the long-term annual and monthly mean HadCRU global temperatures were calculated from 4349 stations for the entire period of the record.
+In the original source, the long-term annual and monthly mean HadCRU global temperatures were calculated from measurements from 4 349 stations for the entire period of the record.
 There is an irregular distribution in the time and space of available stations (i.e .denser coverage over the more populated parts of the world and increased coverage after 1950).
-Maps/tables giving the density of coverage through time are given for land regions by Jones (2003).
-The gridding method was climate anomaly method (CAM), which means the station temperature data have been converted to the anomalies according to the WMO standards (baseline period 1961-1990 and at least 15 years of station data in the period) and grid-box values have been produced by simple averaging of the individual station anomaly values within each grid box.
+Maps and tables giving the density of coverage through time are provided for land regions by Jones (2003).
+The gridding method used was the climate anomaly method (CAM), which means the station temperature data has been converted to the anomalies according to the WMO standards (baseline period 1961-1990 and at least 15 years of station data in the period) and grid-box values have been produced by simple averaging of the individual station anomaly values within each grid box.

-GISS surface temperatures were calculated using around 7200 stations from Global Historical Climatology Network, United States Historical Climatology Network (USHCN) data, and SCAR (Scientific Committee on Antarctic Research) data from Antarctic stations.
-Additionally satellite SST has been included for the period after 1980.
-Temperatures were transformed into anomalies using station normalisation based on the 1951 to 1980 baseline period.
-Gridding has been done with reference station method using 1200 km influence circle (Hansen et al. 2006).
+GISS surface temperatures were calculated using around 7 200 stations from the Global Historical Climatology Network, United States Historical Climatology Network (USHCN) data, and SCAR (Scientific Committee on Antarctic Research) data from Antarctic stations.
+Additionally satellite sea surface temperature has been included for the post 1890 period.
+Temperatures were transformed into anomalies using station normalisation based on the 1951-1980 baseline period.
+Gridding has been done with the reference station method using 1 200 km influence circle (Hansen et al. 2006).

-Surface temperature mean anomalies from Global Historical Climatology Network-Monthly (GHCN-M) has been produced at the NCDC from 2,592 gridded data points based on a 5° by 5° grids for the entire globe.
+Mean surface temperature anomalies from the Global Historical Climatology Network-Monthly (GHCN-M) have been produced at the NCDC from 2 592 gridded data points based on a 5° by 5° grid for the entire globe.
 The gridded anomalies were produced from GHCN-M bias corrected data.
 Gridded data for every month from January 1880 to the most recent month is available.
-The data are temperature anomalies in degrees Celsius (Jones, 2003).
+The data is temperature anomalies in degrees Celsius (Jones, 2003).

 Daily climate information